 Now that you have some background information and know how we’re firing out Version 2.0, lets dive into more details..

-Instant pot chicken and rice with broccoli, lemon zest and rosemary comes together quickly and makes for a nourishing, satisfying meal!
-Serve it up for family dinner, or make it for meal prep!
+Instant pot chicken and rice with broccoli, lemon zest and rosemary comes together quickly and makes for a one-pot meal with minimal cleanup.

 One-pot Aromatic Saffron Chicken and Coconut Rice with turmeric, coconut milk, peas, raisins and saffron threads – A flavorful, unique fusion dinner recipe that is amazing for sharing or meal prepping.

 While this recipe comes off as a dish that has a rich cultural background, its origin is simply my imagination.

 Aromatic saffron chicken with coconut rice was simply born out of my craving for something big in flavor, with a counterbalance of salt, sweet, and cream.

 You could say it is a magical amalgamation of Indian, Middle Eastern and Thai faire.
 A fusion recipe, if you will.